jadsonjs/gitlab-flow/README.md

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow11.png" width=600 align=center>

 When automatic tests pass in the master branch, due to urgency, you should not wait for the master branch to be merged in other environments branches.
-Make a *merge / merge request* to all other branches of internal environments.
+Make a *merge / merge request* **from you feature branch** to **all** other branches of internal environments.

+As your feature branch is the production branch with your new commit, usually just a unique commit will be merged to the production branch.
+Make sure to merge these changes to all environments branches.
+Or the error correction / urgent change can be lost.

 Create a tag, to mark a new system version.